What Is Subtalar Fusion?

 Although this surgery stiffens the hindfoot (back of the foot), what patients lose in motion they typically make up for in stability and pain relief.
 Most people tend to walk better after

 the surgery.
 There may be some getting used to walking on uneven surfaces and getting used to their "new foot," but most patients have such improved function they would do the procedure over again.
+Patients with a subtalar fusion rarely limp and can perform almost all activities.

 When will I be able to walk?